Skip to content

 NuGet Dependency Graph

-A powerful Visual Studio Code extension that visualizes NuGet package dependencies and vulnerabilities with interactive 3D graphs.
+A Visual Studio Code extension that visualizes NuGet package dependencies and vulnerabilities in an interactive 3D graph.

 Features